ScottStevenWhite/swan-health/README.md

 **Depends on:**

-- PersonProfile & Goals.
+- PersonProfile & GoalSet.
 - MealPlan recipes & totals.
+- Household & participation rules.

 ---

 ### 2.8 Handling Real-Life Deviations (Restaurants, Holidays)

 People eat out and break plans.

-Swan explicitly models:
+Swan explicitly models this instead of pretending it won’t happen.

 - **Restaurant Meals**
   - Freeform logging or selecting from a database.